 - This also seems to be a hobby of Father Francis Velasco's.

 - Known Only by Their Nickname: Most of the "Uninvited Things".

 - Let's Split Up, Gang: The group splits into groups of two.
-Anna and Pablo don't make it back.
+Anna's the only casualty, with Pablo being found later.

 - Light Is Not Good: According to Santiago;